Kinross Gold Corporation

 “I personally believe there is a strong alignment of interest with Mauritania.”

 LIFE OF J PAUL

-Rollinson is a qualified mining engineer and geologist who ran Deutsche Bank’s Americas mining division.
-He took over Kinross in 2012 where he had been head of corporate development, reversing his own decision to proceed with the Tasiast expansion.
+Rollinson is a qualified mining engineer and geologist who ran Deutsche Bank’s America’s mining division.
 Rollinson was also deputy head of investment banking at Scotia Capital.
-He comes from mining stock: his father was a metallurgist and consequently lived in Canada’s wide-open spaces.
+He took over Kinross in 2012.
+He comes from mining stock: his father was a metallurgist and consequently lived in Canada’s wide open spaces.
 Fishing, skiing and boating are among his interests.

 - Web Address: www.kinross.com